-cation Requirements with Notes for Majors

-English.
-Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Each course must h grade of "C" or higher.

-Numerio cal and Analytical Reasoning

-Majors: STAT B201 or PSYC B202 is a Program Requirement in (II) below and satisfies 3 hrs. a Numerical and Analytical Reasoning requirement.

-Speech

-• COMM B140, B201 or B230 3

-Liberal / Arts

-Liberal Arts Electives (humanities or social/behavioral sciences)

-HIST B101, B102, B111 or B112, B115 or B116

-Fine Arts

-Social/Behavioral Sciences

-Social/Behavioral Sciences requirement.

-Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ARTH, ARTS, MUSC, or THEA.
+English 6 0 - Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must grade of "C" or higher.
+Numeri cal and Analytical Reasoning Majors: STAT B201 or PSYC B202 is a Program Requirement in (II) below and satisfies 3 hrs Numerical and Analytical Reasoning requirement.
+Speech - COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 6 HIST B101, B102, B111 or B112, B115 or B116 Fine Arts 2 Social/Behavioral Sciences 3 Majors: PSYC B101 is a Program Requirement in (II) below and satisfies the 3 hr.
+Liberal Arts E Social/Behavioral Sciences requirement.
+1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PRESYC, RELG, SOCY, SPAN, COMM, THEA.
+One-hour credits in MUSC and THEA may not be used to frequirement.
+2 Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
-One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
-The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
-BIOL B110 and BIOL B120 cannot both be taken for credit.

-One course outside the Natural Science curriculum can also satisfy the 3-credit course requirement of Natural Science: ANTH B101.
-Students may elect to take it as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.

-Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
-For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Challenge Exam.
-For all other foreign languages, the requirement is waived after USCB certification but no credit is earned by demonstrating an equivalent proficiency.
+One-hour credits in MUSC and THEA be used to fulfill this requirement.
+3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Natura Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+One of the natural science courses may be a course that is designed without a separate laboratory or field component, but which incorporate components in the main curriculum.
+The other natural science course must be a 4-credit cour embedded or separately listed laboratory.
+BIOL B110 and BIOL B120 cannot both be taken for credit course must be a separately listed laboratory.
+One course outside the Natural Science curriculum can also satisfy the 3-credit course require Natural Science: ANTH B101.
+Students may elect to take it as either fulfilling a Natural Science Education requirement or a Social Science General Education requirement, but not both.
+Foreign Languages . o. c.g.
+Students shall demonstrate in one foreign language the ability to comprehend the topic arideas in written and, with the exception of Latin and Ancient Greek, spoken texts on subjects.
+For foreign languages taught at USCB, this requirement may be satisfied and credit by proficiency through a USCB Foreign Language Challenge Exam.
+For all other foreign lanthe requirement is waived after USCB certification but no credit is earned by demonstrate equivalent proficiency.
+Waiver of Foreign Language Requirement for Rilingual Speakers: Students whose native language